 Another upside to teaching at our music school is that you do not have any collection hassles.
 You only have to focus on the teaching.
 Also our music school provides a professional educational environment that is stimulating to the students.
 It is also free from distractions found in a home such as ringing phones or doorbells, TVs and noisy family members.

-Those are the general differences between teaching on your own and teaching in a music school or store.
+Those are the general differences between teaching on your own and teaching in a music school.

 Here are the reasons why music teachers choose to teach at our school over all other choices: